‘Perfect Storm’ Increases Risk of Atypical Myopathy

 The British Equine Veterinary Association (BEVA) have warned of a heightened risk of atypical myopathy in grazing horses.

-BEVA issued the warning, describing the hot summer, creating potential hay shortages, and the forecast of early transatlantic storms, have created the ‘perfect storm’ for the disease.
+BEVA issued the warning, describing the hot summer as creating potential hay shortages and the forecast of early transatlantic storms as creating the ‘perfect storm’ for the disease.

 In the UK, the most common source of hypoglyxin A is Sycamore tree seeds.
 The helicopter shape seeds have been reported to travel up to 4km, with the high winds increasing there fall rate and chance of ingestion dramatically.

-A toxic dose for a horse can range from under 100 to serval thousand of seeds.
-Seeds can also contaminate water courses, especially if the seeds are damaged via trampling feet.
+A toxic dose for a horse can range from under 100 to several thousand seeds.
+Seeds can also contaminate water courses, especially if they are damaged by trampling feet.

-In regard to their warning, BEVA have urged horse owners to take the necessary steps to prevent the disease.
+In regard to their warning, BEVA has urged horse owners to take the necessary steps to prevent the disease.

-– Collecting seeds or excluding horses from affected areas.
+• Collect seeds or exclude horses from affected areas.

 Redpath also advised;